MAY LITERARY BIRTHDAYS

 - French novelist and physician Louis-Ferdinand Céline (1894; d.1961), aka Louis-Ferdinand Destouches, whose hallucinatory and crude novels prefigured the literature of the absurd

-- NYC-born novelist Herman Wouk (1915), who won a Pulitzer for his novel The Caine Mutiny
+- NYC-born novelist Herman Wouk (1915; d.2019), who wrote The Winds of War (1971) and War and Remembrance (1978) and won a Pulitzer for his novel The Caine Mutiny (1951)

-- Oklahoman mystery writer and journalist Tony Hillerman (1925;d.2008)
+- Oklahoman mystery writer and journalist Tony Hillerman (1925; d.2008)

-- cerebral novelist, Maryland-born John Barth (1930)
+- cerebral postmodernist novelist, Maryland-born John Barth (1930)

 - May 28

-- James Bond creator and Brit Ian Fleming (1908)
+- James Bond creator and Brit Ian Fleming (1908; d.1964)

 - Southern novelist (born Alabama) Walker Percy (1916; d.1990)

-- Utah native and poet May Swenson (1919; d.1989)
+- Utah native and poet May Swenson (1913; d.1989)

 - May 29